SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-and-faqs.md

 ### Question

 Does the OpenTelemetry Collector get throttled?
-Under what circumstances does this happen ?
+Under what circumstances does this happen?

 ### Answer